tkhang1999/food-sentiment-analysis/README.md

 # Sentiment Analysis

 ## Introduction
 This project is to develop sentiment analysis models for food review using the YELP restaurant review dataset from Kaggle.
+Due to file size limit on GitHub and our computational limitation, we only provide a small dataset of 10,000 reviews in this repository.
+For better training and testing, large Yelp dataset, available online, can be used.

-There are two models: Convolutional Neural Network with Word Embedding Layer model and Long Short-Term Memory model
+* For the binary classification, we have 2 models: Convolutional Neural Network (CNN) with Word Embedding Layer and Long Short-Term Memory (LSTM)

+* For the fine-grained classification, we also have 2 models: Long Short-Term Memory (LSTM) with Word Embedding Layer and BERT

 ## How to run?
-Prepare `python 3.6` or `python 3.7`
+* Install `python 3.6` or `python 3.7`

-Run `pip install -r requirements.txt` to install all dependencies for this project.
+* Run `pip install -r requirements.txt` to install all dependencies for this project.

-Download the pre-trained word vectors from [GloVe](http://nlp.stanford.edu/data/glove.6B.zip) or access this [link](https://nlp.stanford.edu/projects/glove/) for further information.
-Put the pre-trained word vectors in the folder `glove.6B`.

-Run `python CNN.py` or `python LSTM.py` to see the results.
+* Run `python binary_classification/<model_name>.py` or `python fine-grained_classification/<model_name>.py` to see the results.